 Brand awareness is pretty critical – if your target audience isn’t aware of your brand, how will they engage with you?
 There are a few ways you can measure overall brand awareness, including with KPIs like:

-- Social media reach: Take a look at the number of shares your social content is getting on Facebook, Pinterest and LinkedIn, and pay special attention to share stats related to industry influencers.
-As Content Marketing Institute contributor Sujan Patel pointed out, while Twitter doesn’t currently count this for you, you can leverage tools like Shared Count and Get Social to get a better sense of your social reach.
+Take a look at the number of shares your social content is getting on Facebook, Pinterest and LinkedIn, and pay special attention to share stats related to industry influencers.
+As Content Marketing Institute contributor Sujan Patel pointed out, while Twitter doesn’t currently count this for you, you can leverage tools like Shared Count and Get Social to get a better sense of your reach on social media platforms.

 KPIs are measurable values related to the efforts made as part of your marketing campaigns and strategy.